mgmeti/sql/sql/joins.md

 ### JOINS
 Define:
-    Joins are used to combine rows of two or more tables using related column.

-    Joins are used retrieve or fetch fro multiple tables simulatneaously.
+    A join is query that combines rows from two or more tables, views, or materialized views.

 Joins are used to combine data from multiple tables to form a single result set.

     1. we use join condition to join the rows.
-    2. Join condtiotion is written using related column(FK).
+    2. Join condition is written using related column(FK).
     3. If the join conditon is written is on  WHERE clause is known as ORACLE syntax.
     4. If the join conditon is written is on ON clause is known as ANCI syntax.
     5. ANSI SYNTAX -> Join condition with ON clause.